 Of course, you also want the headphones you end up purchasing to also be comfortable.
 If you are wearing them for hours on end, they need to not hurt your head or ears.
 Comfortability can include their shape, the material uses, their size, their weight and potentially a variety of other things.

-Best Noise Isolating Headphones: Our Picks
+Best Noise Isolating Headphones: Our Picks for 2020

 These are a great option from one of the most recognizable names in the space.
 These headphones offer incredible clarity and are praised by top audio and sound engineers.
 The ATH-M50x headphones sound great at a large range of different frequencies.